xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 **Profile Inheritance** mimics your effort to modify and recreate the global variables in derived profiles.

-If global variables are not defined in the designated profile (any profiles but default), Katalon Studio will inherit the variables in the default if they exist to execute the test.
+During the execution, if Katalon Studio does not find a variable that is used in the test within the designated profile (any profiles but default), it will look into and use those in default profile.

 **How to utilize Profile Inheritance**